AnnaAlbuquerque/bovespa_app/README.md

 <img src="./assets/img/InitialScreen.png" height="500">

-First one, has a list of symbols available at [BOVESPA](https://console.hgbrasil.com/documentation/finance/symbols).
+First one, has a list of symbols available at [BOVESPA](https://console.hgbrasil.com/documentation/finance/symbols), that you can consult.
-It's also possible to search for a specific symbol as shown in the image bellow.
+</br> It's also possible to search for a specific symbol as shown in the image bellow.

 <img src="./assets/img/Search.png" height="500">